-The average deductible for 2020 is $4,364 for an individual and $8,439 for a family.
+The silver plan deductible for 2022 is $4,236 for just an individual.
 However, many people mistakenly believe that their deductible is all they need to worry about.
-In fact, out-of-pocket maximums are even higher as the limit for 2020 plans is $8,200 for individual plans and $16,400 for family plans.
+In fact, out-of-pocket maximums are even higher as the limit for 2022 plans is $8,700 for individual plans and $17,400 for family plans.
 In addition to all of that, there are over 30,000,000 Americans without health insurance at all.
 Add to that the fact that 60% of Americans can’t afford a $1,000 emergency.

 This is where accident medical insurance comes in.
 Accident medical insurance helps protect you from those high hospital bills following a covered accident, like a broken bone, concussion or burn.
 Imagine knowing that you won’t be dragging yourself or your family into debt after an accident.